openpaleography/openpaleography.github.io/index.md

 ---
 layout: page
-title: Open Resources for the Study of Manuscripts
+title: Open Paleography
 ---

-The Open Paleography project is using [the CITE architecture](http://cite-architecture.github.io/) to organize collaboratively assembled information about manuscripts.

-Material we are collecting includes:

-1. Sources for [openly licensed images](http://openpaleography.github.io/img_sources/) of manuscripts
-2. [Documentation about manuscripts](http://openpaleography.github.io/mss/) illustrated by openly licensed images
-3. [Cataloging contents of manuscripts](http://openpaleography.github.io/msscatalog) illustrated by openly licensed images
-4. Structured paleogaphic obversations linked to canonically cited images
+The Open Paleography project is creating a database of structured paleographic observations.
+Every observation is backed by a canonically cited source for visual data.
+Our use of the CITE architecture to identify material allows our paleographic study to be integrated into other research on the same manuscripts or texts, such as those of the [Open Manuscripts inititiave](http://openmss.github.io).

 By relating paleographic observations to basic catalog information about manuscripts and documentary visual information, the Open Paleography collections can create a new kind of resource for the study and reading of documents from digital facsimiles.